 The results from the normalization evaluation are given in Table 1 for the full-body side impact sled test data set and in Table 2 for the component-level thorax pendulum impact data set.
-Since the average %CV and %CV{ellipse} were both utilized as relative measures of the effectiveness of a given normalization procedure, the percent improvement over the "Non-normalized" data are reported in Tables 1 and 2 for each of the three normalization techniques, rather than the actual numeric values of the measures.
+Since the cumulative %CV and the cumulative ellipse error were both utilized as relative measures of the effectiveness of a given normalization procedure, the percent improvement over the "Non-normalized" data are reported in Tables 1 and 2 for each of the three normalization techniques, rather than the actual numeric values of the measures.
 The normalization method resulting in the largest percent improvement for each signal group is highlighted in green.

-For the full-body sled tests, Table 1 shows that for the eight signal groups that were analyzed in each of the four test conditions (RHF, PHF, RLF, and PLF), the "Eff Mass & Eff Stiff" normalization approach performed the best (i.e., resulted in the largest amount of improvement in curve grouping) for six of the eight RHF and RLF signal groups, seven of the eight PHF signal groups, and five of the eight PLF signal groups.
+For the full-body sled tests, Table 1 shows that for the eight signal groups that were analyzed in each of the four test conditions (RHF, PHF, RLF, and PLF), the "Eff Mass & Eff Stiff" normalization approach performed the best (i.e., resulted in the largest amount of improvement in curve grouping) for six of the eight RHF, PHF, and RLF signal groups and five of the eight PLF signal groups.
 For the component-level pendulum impacts, Table 2 shows that for the three signal groups that were analyzed in each of the two test conditions (Lateral and Oblique), the "Eff Mass & Eff Stiff" normalization approach performed the best in five of the six signal groups.
-In full, the "Eff Mass & Eff Stiff" normalization approach performed the best in 29 of 38 (~76%) of the signal groups analyzed, as compared to 7 of 38 (~18%) for the "Mass-based" approach and 2 of 38 (~5%) for the "Eff Mass & Char Length" approach.
+In full, the "Eff Mass & Eff Stiff" normalization approach performed the best in 28 of 38 (~74%) of the signal groups analyzed, as compared to 7 of 38 (~18%) for the "Mass-based" approach and 3 of 38 (~8%) for the "Eff Mass & Char Length" approach.